-Del decided not to tempt fate any further and kept the ring under lock and key, until it was requested by a 21-year-old figure skater named Jack Dunn, who was being considered for the role of Rudolph Valentino in an upcoming biopic on the infamous actor's life.
+Del decided not to tempt fate any further and kept the ring under lock and key -- that is, until it was requested by a 21-year-old figure skater named Jack Dunn, who was being considered for the role of Rudolph Valentino in an upcoming biopic on the infamous actor's life.
 Dunn wore the ring, and some of Valentino's clothing, to a screen test -- only to die ten days later from tularemia, a rare blood disorder he'd contracted after handling a dead rabbit on a hunting trip.

 The ring was returned to Del Casino, who kept it in a chest until his death (of natural causes), whereupon the executors of his will moved it, along with several other possessions, to a bank vault in Los Angeles.
 While the tiger's eye was in residence, the bank suffered two robberies, one of which saw the ring itself stolen.
 Several of the thieves were shot and killed by police in the ensuing chase.
 After being arrested, the leader of the gang said if he'd known what was in the vault, he would've chosen a different bank.

-After the ring was returned to the vault, the bank suffered a cashier's strike and a fire, after which the ring disappeared.
-It's current whereabouts are unknown, as is the origin of the ring and its prodigious curse.
+After the ring was returned to the vault, the bank suffered a cashier's strike and then a fire in which the ring disappeared.
+It's current whereabouts are unknown, as is the origin of its prodigious curse.

 Although I don't explicitly reference it in the story, attentive readers will note the doctor's description of Etude's apartment in the first course:

-That is not, as some have suggested, a reference to the Infinity Gauntlet of the Marvel universe.
+That is not, as some have suggested, a reference to the Infinity Gauntlet.
 The mummified hand is a reliquary, the preserved remains of a saint.
 By placing the ring on it, the old sorcerer has neutralized its evil.
-And there it stays until...
+And there it stays until another mysterious fire...